thejoshwolfe/yazl/README.md

 `jsDate` is a `Date` instance.
 Returns `{date: date, time: time}`, where `date` and `time` are unsigned 16-bit integers.

+## Regarding ZIP64 Support

+yazl automatically uses ZIP64 format to support files and archives over `2^32 - 2` bytes (~4GB) in size and to support archives with more than `2^16 - 2` (65534) files.
+(See the `forceZip64Format` option in the API above for more control over this behavior.)
+ZIP64 format is necessary to exceed the limits inherent in the original zip file format.

+ZIP64 format is supported by most popular zipfile readers, but not by all of them.
+Notably, the Mac Archive Utility does not understand ZIP64 format (as of writing this), and will behave very strangely when presented with such an archive.

 ## Output Structure

 The Zip File Spec leaves a lot of flexibility up to the zip file creator.